johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL1.2 Four Fundamentals of Flight.md

 5. Back-pressure results in load factor > 1.0, and increased stall speed

 **Discussion**
-- At any given bank angle, what load factor is required to maintain level flight?
 - What is the difference between 'slip' and 'skid'?
 Which is more dangerous?

 **In Practice**